tripplea-sg/mysqlsh/group_replication/Readme.md

 # MySQL Shell's Extension Objects for Group Replication management
 This is a community-based custom MySQL Shell Plugin for Group Replication's replication to InnoDB Cluster. </br>
-The codes and methods here are beta version, and we have not tested against production environment.
+The codes and methods here are beta version, and we have not tested against production environment. </br>
+Appreciate your feedback.
 ## Plugin Installation
 1. Copy init.py
 2. Paste into $HOME/.mysqlsh/group_replication/init.py